RomainOr/RomainOr.github.io/content/courses/iut/index.md

 - [Lecture 5 - Software Quality Metrics](/uploads/courses/iut_a52/TD5.pdf).

 <span style="color:#e29f61">_Development Quality (BUT 2 S4)_</span> further develops the design and production of unit, integration and functional tests around the non-regression issue.
-As I was in charge of this module, the following ressources were prepared (the source code relative to the practical session and the project can be provided if required):
+As I was in charge of this course, the following ressources were prepared (the source code relative to the practical session and the project can be provided if required):
 {style="text-align: justify;"}
 - [Practical session](/uploads/courses/iut_a41/TP.pdf);
 - [Lecture](/uploads/courses/iut_a41/CM.pdf);